nokia/featureprofiles/feature/security/gnsi/acctz/tests/accounting_authen_error_multi/README.md

-# ACCTZ-10.1 - gNSI.acctz.v1 (Accounting) Test Accounting Authentication Error - Multi-transaction
+# ACCTZ-10.1: Accounting Authentication Error - Multi-transaction

 ## Summary
 Test Accounting for authentication errors in the authentication service